Home » Garden » 5 Late Summer Garden Flowers That Bloom Into Fall

 Dahlias

-I avoided planting them through the years because they are a little more work than I cared to do while I was raising my family.
+Dahlias are definitely one of my favorite late-summer blooming flowers!
+I avoided planting them back in the day because they are a little more work than I cared to do while I was raising my family.

-They need to be staked and in my hardiness zone 6a, they also need to be dug up before winter because they are tender.
+They need to be staked and in my hardiness zone 6b, they need to be dug up before winter because they are tender.

 Dahlia 'Tropical' is great for the cut flower garden